Mahipatgad

 Mahipatgad is a hill fort situated on the east of the Khed.
 It is one of the largest forts in Maharashtra, with an area of 120 acres.
-This fort is located 19 km from the Khed City.
+This fort is located 23.6 km from the Khed City.
 The Mahipatgad.
-Suamargad and Rasalgad are situated on a same spur 8 km long, which runs parallel to the western ghats.
+Suamargad and Rasalgad are situated on a same spur 8 km long, which runs parallel to the Western Ghats.
 The Mahipatgad is on the northernmost end of the spur.
-The altitude of Mahipatgad is 3090 feet.
+The altitude of Mahipatgad is 3490 feet.

 History

 This fort was built by Adilshah of Bijapur in the 15th century.
 This fort was captured by King Shivaji in 1661.
 Later it passed to the Peshwas and finally to the British in 1818.
-There are 10 houses in the Beldarvadi village, which is at the foot hill of the fort.
-The villagers are said to have been brought by Shivaji as bricklayers for construction of the fort.
+There are 18 houses in the Beldarvadi village, which is at the foot hill of the fort.